Basic Equipment for

 Feeding bowls and water bowls should be large enough for your puppy to feed comfortably, but not so large that your puppy risks falling into them.
 Prefer stainless bowls.
 They are hygienic and do not retain food odors or the odor of the detergent you use that may turn off your dog.
 Dog owners often wonder why their dog prefers to drink stale water in puddles and flower vases rather than the fresh water provided in his bowl.
 Well, one of the reasons may be that the water in his bowl has a "strange" oder, retained by the plastic material of the bowl.

-raised dog feeder
+Raised dog feeder

 Toys are important, especially when your puppy is on his own.
 They not only serve to occupy him, but also release his stress and help with his teething.